marcopennekamp/lore/specification/expressions.md

 - Consider introducing **Swift-style `guard` statements** with a twist: They operate within blocks.
 If the condition is false, continue the code, otherwise *return the value of the else part from the block*.
 I think this could be super useful in game development.

-- We could consider, once we have introduced nullable/optional values, to **turn the logical operators into operators that accept any argument types** and return "truthy" values.
+- We could consider, once we have introduced Options, to **turn the logical operators into operators that accept any argument types** and return "truthy" values.
 Compare to Clojure, Elixir, or Javascript.

 - **Lists:**